willaguiar/DSW-collaborative-project/Figures_outline.md

 ## Figure 2
 In this figure we are meant to show our DSW definition.
 We used the mean density at Z> 3500m in the Southern ocean as the lighter constraint for our DSW.
 We can see in the figure below that:
-- These densities connect the shelf and the abyss, as we can see in that slice of the Drygalski trough [a,b]
+- These densities connect the shelf and the abyss, as we can see in that slice of the Drygalski trough [c,d]
 - Hence the minimum density definition for our DSW is $\sigma_0\ >\ 27.85\ kg \ m^{-3}$ for MOM5, and  $\sigma_2\ >\ 37.18\ kg \ m^{-3}$ for MOM6.
 The cross-isobath flow on this density level is the one chosen to represent the DSW overflow.
 - For the SWMT, we average between our lightest density definition + $0.1\  kg \ m^{-3}$ .
 That means we used
 $\sigma_0\ =\ [27.85,\ 27.95]$ for MOM5, and $\sigma_2\ =\ [37.18,\ 37.28]$ for MOM6.